 Here’s the deal:

-The city also made Forbes list of best places for business and careers.
-Forbes lists ATL’s median household income at $58,000.
+The city also made Forbes’ list of the best places for business and careers.
+Forbes lists ATL’s median household income at $66,958.

-To get a better idea on just how much it will cost to live in Atlanta, let’s first see how the city stacks up to other major cities in the US.
+But to get a better idea of just how much it will cost to live in Atlanta, let’s first see how the city stacks up to other major cities in the US.

-If we compare Atlanta to other US cities with similar sized populations, it’s kind of a toss-up.
+If we compare Atlanta to other US cities with similarly sized populations, it’s kind of a toss-up.